 Nothing applied to a house exterior can be expected to last for decades.
 The color in vinyl siding does retain for quite a long time, though.
 Compared to traditional exterior house paint, the color in your vinyl siding will last much, much longer.

 In recent years, vinyl siding manufacturers have really stepped up to the plate to offer much more than the "plain vanilla" product we have become accustomed to.
 Even old homes can be sided with vinyl and retain their historic appeal.
 You can also opt to paint it.
 Really.
 It's worth investigating.

 It's the cheapest siding option around.
 Try this test.
 Get a quote for having your house professionally painted.
-Chances are, the vinyl siding installation quote will very close, if not better.
-And with vinyl siding, depending on the installer, you might get a lot of extras thrown in — gutters, window cap, insulation under the siding, etc.
+Chances are, the vinyl siding installation quote will be very close, if not better.
+And with vinyl siding, depending on the installer, you might get a lot of extras thrown in—gutters, window cap, insulation under the siding, etc.